Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## The smart_speaker.py script

 The `smart_speaker.py` script implements the same functionality on a Raspberry Pi.
 Please read the important notes in the section below and ensure that you have the `smart_speaker.py` script along with `apa102.py` and `alexa_led_pattern.py` scripts in the same folder together on your Pi.
 You will need to have a speaker and microphone attached to your Raspberry Pi.
-I used both a USB microphone and USB speaker.
+I am using the in-built microphone on the RESPEAKER and a seperate USB speaker for output.
 Ensure that these are setup correctly.
 You can test that the speaker and microphone are set up correctly as the default devices by using a software program such as Audacity.
 Audacity is buggy on startup but still works on a Raspberry Pi (see instructions in the important notes section below).

 ## Prerequisites - chat.py